Frequently Asked Questions about Colonial Williamsburg

 How long does it take to tour the Revolutionary City?

-Colonial Williamsburg offers its guests a variety of opportunites to relive the Revolutionary War period.
+Colonial Williamsburg offers its guests a variety of opportunities to relive the Revolutionary War period.
 Depending on your interests or focus, visits vary in length and activities.
 Guests can get a small sample of the Revolutionary City in about half a day, but plan to stay at least two or three days to enjoy the full experience.
 Colonial Williamsburg is filled with exciting historic sites, informative programs that are constantly changing and expanding, and family-friendly fun.